Freshpet dog and cat food frequently asked questions.

 Yes, Freshpet foods only use all natural ingredients.
 Freshpet foods never contain any artificial or chemical preservatives (BHA, propylene glycol) commonly found in traditional dry, canned and semi-moist pet food.

-All Freshpet poultry, beef and fish ingredients are sourced from USDA registered suppliers who follow all USDA regulations for safe handling.
-Freshpet lamb is sourced from New Zealand and is natural, free-range, and BSE free.
+All Freshpet poultry and meat ingredients are sourced from USDA (United States Department of Agriculture) and APHIS (Animal and Plant Health Inspection Service) registered suppliers who follow all USDA regulations for safe handling.
+Our fish are source from USDC/NOAA registered sources.
 The poultry used in our Nature’s Fresh recipes are antibiotic and hormone free.

 Freshpet uses fresh meats because they are fresher, held to higher quality standards, and are never pre-processed.
 Our fresh meats only include muscle meats, are never frozen or heated prior to being included in our recipes, and must be used within 7 days.
 Meat meals can include varying types and qualities of meat and waste products, are highly processed, and can have a shelf life of up to one year.
 Learn more about the differences between fresh meats and rendered meals here.